mediassumani/TrackHub/README.md

 # TrackHub </br>
 An inventory iOS App written in Swift for small business owners to keep track of their products.
-I craeted this app for a freelance client but decided to make it open source.
+I craeted this app for a freelance client but I decided to make it open source.

 <img src= "Screenshots/launchscreen.jpg" width = 250 height = 400> </br>
 # CORE CONCEPT